Q. What is a worksection?

 A. 306U Road openings and restorations utilities was part of the superseded AUS-SPEC#1.
 It is now aligned to the National Classification System with the new classification number of 1152 Road openings and restorations (Utilities).
 Refer to the Comparison table.

-Q. Can I use SPECbuilder Live for AUS-SPEC?
+Q. Can I use SPECbuilder for AUS-SPEC?

 Q. How do I know whether it is a NATSPEC or an AUS-SPEC worksection?